How Are Water Tanks Eco Friendly?

 Future climate change will impact on the water savings and performances and all these strategies and designed rainwater water systems but effective water harvesting and usage will significantly diminish the effects of this climate change and bring both direct and indirect benefits to the environment.

-Why Steel Water Tanks are a Great Choice
+Why Steel Water Tanks are a Sustainable Choice

 So, what do you need to know about choosing a water tank?
 The construction materials are very important, particularly in terms of durability.
 The majority of water tanks are made from materials that will generally degrade over the years because of sun exposure, and if they’ve degraded to the point that they can no longer contain water, they’re no longer very recyclable either.
 They’ll usually last about 15 years.
 Concrete water tanks can last several decades, but are significantly more expensive.
 Fiberglass water tanks are a relatively rare sight, but their size isn’t very customisable.
 Unfortunately, they’re generally not recyclable, and tend to end up as landfill.

 At Select Water Tanks, we manufacture stainless steel & colorbond steel water tanks that look great, last longer, heathier, bushfire resistant and recyclable.
 They come with a 30-year non-corrosion warrranty.
 We also offer colorbond water tanks, which are great value for money, and come with a 20-year non corrosion warranty and a 10-year manufacturer warranty.
 When you think about how much water you’ll save over 10 to 30 years, it’s exciting to think that this initial investment can make such a difference to Australia’s water future; and decades from now when they’ve reach their end-of-life, they can be recycled.